 - visible insulation of walls, ceilings, floors, windows, and doors using a thermal ray tool

 - other structural components which may need major repair or replacement.

 Depending on your chosen property inspector, there may be some things that will not be inspected such as things that can not be seen visually and appliances.
 You may want to check that these chattels are in working order.

-If a home inspection is not allowed on a bank foreclosure offer to purchase, it is still a good idea to have one done, prior to putting in an offer.
+If a home inspection is not allowed on a bank foreclosure offer to purchase, it is still a good idea to have one done at a later date.

-In Alberta, builders must supply a new home warranty at closing, however, new homes should ALWAYS have a home inspection done.
+In Alberta, builders must supply a new home warranty at closing, however, new homes should ALWAYS have a home inspection done by a licenced, certified building inspector.
 Building a house takes time and there are always things that get missed.
 It is easier to address these concerns before you remove your inspection condition.

-What if the report reveals problems?
-No house is perfect.
+Hopefully you have an inspection contingency if the report reveals problems.
 If the inspector identifies problems, it doesn’t mean you should or shouldn’t buy the house.
 Talk it over with your real estate agent.
 There are a few options to address any concerns you have.